nicolai-h/Bugcrowd-tech/bugcrowd_tech.md

 - ```NodeJS```

+### Any customer instance.
+Do not test customer instances or affect customer data.
+Customer cloud instances may be in the form of <customer>.atlassian.net or <customer>.jira.com.
+Test only your own instances.

 ### Any repository that you are not an owner of - do not impact Atlassian customers in any way.
 - ```Website Testing```